FractEngineering/fractengineering/README.md

 Fract Engineering
 ================
 This is the homepage of Fract Engineering.
-This is a just a small project of me and a friend to host our Web Development skills
+It's just a small project of me and a friend to host apps we've made when learning HTML, CSS, Python and Javascript.